-The sanitary sewer collection system consists of approximately 262,000 feet of sewer line (see Map 6.3).
+The sanitary sewer collection system consists of over 300,000 feet of sewer line (see Map 6.3).
 The majority of the system is gravity with four small lift stations in the northern portion of the City.
 The sanitary sewer treatment plant is located on the west side of the City on Greenwood Avenue.
 The plant is designed to handle a flow of about 2 million gallons per day (mgd).
-Current flows to the plant average 1.36 mgd.
+Current flows to the plant average 0.75 mgd.

 The plant is designed to handle a BOD loading of 3230 lbs. per day.
-The BOD's average 2300 per day depending on milk plant operations.
-Leakage and infiltration into the collection system is estimated at 15% of flows.
+The BOD average of 1800 per day is prior to production commencing from the Emmi-Roth cheese plant.
+Leakage and infiltration into the collection system is estimated at 10% or less of flows.